aduo122/Data-Structures-and-Algorithms-Coursera-UCSD/README.md

 # Data-Structures-and-Algorithms-Coursera-UCSD
-Exercise of the Coursera course
+Exercise of the Coursera course using Python